 Some of these either have an adjustable arm or an adjustable handle.
 It’s more common to find a device with an adjustable arm than one with an adjustable handle.

 Theragun were the first to introduce adjustability in massage guns.
 Their G3 Pro (3rd generation Pro) had an adjustable arm.
-That is also the case for their 4th generation Pro device.
-It’s the only Theragun with an adjustable arm (find full Theragun Pro Review here)
+That is also the case for their 4th generation Pro device, and it’s the only Theragun with an adjustable arm (find full Theragun Pro Review here)

 We have also seen other brands try to imitate what Theragun has done with their Pro.
 One such brand is Urikar, also with their Pro 2 massage gun that has an adjustable handle.